Block diagonally symmetric lozenge tilings: Statement of main results

 for each $k=1,\ldots,n$.

-Conversely, given a lozenge tiling of $T(n,m;P)$ with the set $P$ subject to the condition \eqref{eq.condition}, we can uniquely determine an $\mathbf{r}$-block diagonally symmetric lozenge tiling of $H(m,m,n)$.
+Conversely, given a lozenge tiling of $T(n,m;P)$ with the set $P$ subject to the condition \eqref{eq.condition}, we can uniquely determine an $\mathbf{r}$-block diagonally symmetric lozenge tiling of $H(n,m,m)$.
 It can be obtained by reflecting the lozenge tiling of $T(n,m;P)$ across the right boundary of $T(n,m)$ and filling each dent of $T(n,m;P)$ and its mirror image with a full lozenge.
+From this correspondence, one can see that the number of horizontal lozenges that cross $\ell$ equals the cardinality of $P$.
+This is because the region $T(n,m)$ consists of $m$ more left-pointing unit triangles than right-pointing ones, and $T(n,m;P)$ has no tilings unless $|P|=m$.

 Now, we describe how to assign a weight to lozenges contained in a lozenge tiling of $T(n,m;P)$.
 Lozenges are categorized into three types based on the orientation of their long diagonals: \textit{horizontal} lozenges, \textit{positive} lozenges, and \textit{negative} lozenges, according to the slope of their long diagonals.
 Among them, we assign a weight of $1$ to horizontal and positive lozenges.
-For the negative lozenges, we assign a weight $x_{k+1}$ to them, where the distance between the right side of such lozenge and the right boundary of the trapezoid $T(n,m)$ is given by $\frac{\sqrt{3}}{2}k$; see Figure \ref{fig:blockTrap2}.
-Under this general weight assignment on lozenges, we write $\M_{\x}(T(n,m;P))$ for the total weight of lozenge tilings of $T(n,m;P)$.
+For negative lozenges, we assign weights $x_{k+1}$ to them, where the distance between the right side of such a lozenge and the right boundary of the trapezoid $T(n,m)$ is $\frac{\sqrt{3}}{2}k$; see Figure \ref{fig:blockTrap2}.
+Under this general weight assignment on lozenges, we write $\M_{\x}(T(n,m;P))$ to denote the tiling generating function of $T(n,m;P)$.